Iompaeqe/KeyLine/README.md

 License: MIT

-A lightweight window-targeted macro recorder/spammer for Windows.
+A lightweight window-targeted macro recorder for Windows.

 My goal was simple:

 Select a target window → record/edit a macro → let it run in the background while continuing to use the PC normally.

 No giant scripting system.
-No bloated automation suite.
 Just a fast and practical macro recorder.

-The goal is to have a lightweight and practical macro tool focused specifically on window-targeted keyboard spam/macros, without turning into a massive automation framework.
+The goal is to have a lightweight and practical macro tool focused specifically on window-targeted keyboard and mouse macros, without turning into a massive automation framework.

 ---